AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Alternatives to JDE Scheduler

-Tidal effectively handles the intricacies of scheduling across different time zones, such as adjusting Daylight Saving Time changes at uneven intervals or modifying jobs during a regional holiday.
-The platform includes many of the most frequently used calendars and also allows you to generate an unlimited amount of custom calendars of your own.
+Tidal can handle the intricacies of scheduling across different time zones, such as adjusting Daylight Saving Time changes at uneven intervals or modifying jobs during a regional holiday.
+The platform includes many of the most frequently used calendars and allows you to generate an unlimited amount of custom calendars.

 Fortra’s JAMS